Implementing SPA along key service pathways

 Modifying the bundle (React App) included in JSP

-Even if you navigate directly to each page, you must include the same bundle in the JSP for each page so that it functions as an SPA when switching pages.
+Even if you navigate directly to each page, you must include the same bundle in the JSP for each page so that it behaves as a single-page application (SPA) when switching between pages.

 Overcoming the Drawbacks of SPA